ffich/CHAOS/docs/10_Requirements/README.md

 **[REQ_ERR_030]** - **Kernel** return values (11-30):
 - E_OS_WRONG_START_CONDITION: the Os_Start() API has been called while the OS is already started.
 - E_OS_WRONG_STOP_CONDITION: The Os_Shutdown() API has been called while the OS is stopped.
-- E_OS_WRONG_TASK_PTR: a task ready to be dispatched is a null pointer.

 **[REQ_ERR_040]** - **Task** related error codes (31-50):
 - E_OS_WRONG_TASK_ID: this error should be issued when a wrong task ID is passed to the ActivateTask API.
 - E_OS_WRONG_STATE_TRANSITION: this error is issued when a wrong task state transition is issued (e.g. trying to activate a RUNNING or YIELD Task).
+- E_OS_WRONG_TASK_PTR: a task ready to be dispatched is a null pointer.-

 **[REQ_ERR_050]** - **Schedule Table** related error codes (51-70):
 - E_OS_WRONG_SCH_TBL_ID: this error should be issued when a wrong Scheule Table ID is passed to the StartScheduleTable or StopScheduleTable API.
+- E_OS_WRONG_SCH_TBL_STATE_TRANSITION: a wrong schedule table state transition is issued (e.g. trying to activate a RUNNING Schedule Table).
+- E_OS_WRONG_SCH_TBL_PTR: a referenced schedule table is a null pointer.

 [REQ_ERR_060] - **IPC** related error codes (71-80):